Eastern amberwing

 The eastern amberwing dragonfly is one of the only types of dragonfly that actively mimics a wasp.
 The yellow and brown stripes on its abdomen encourage predators to stay away.
-When perched, they will wiggle their abdomen and wings in a wasp-like fashion to deter other animals from eating it.
+When perched, they wiggle their abdomen and wings in a wasp-like fashion to deter other animals from eating it.
 Males have an elaborate courtship ritual.
 When a female approaches his territory, the male will lead her to his selected egg-laying site and hover above it with wings whirring and abdomen raised.

 The common name refers to its eastern range, although this dragonfly does extend westward well into the central part of the United States.
 The scientific name, tenera, means delicate and alludes to its small size.